Since 2002 I have been specialising in working with adults with eating disorders, body-image disorders, and post-traumatic stress.

 Background and experience:

 For many years following this I was an academic, carrying out research into a range of mental health, child development, educational and quality of life issues.
-For example, I was a research fellow at the Institute of Education from 2001-2007 where I was part of a team that developed the UK’s national birth cohort studies, and where I provided reports directly to the Department for Education and Employment, and published research in journals, monographs and in a co-authored book.
+For example, I was a research fellow at the Institute of Education (now part of UCL) from 2001-2007 where I was part of a team that developed the UK’s national birth cohort studies, and where I provided reports directly to the Department for Education and Employment, and published research in journals, monographs and in a co-authored book.

 Areas of counselling I deal with